 The remaining sum must be paid to the Income Tax Department when submitting returns after subtracting TDS from the tax burden.

 There are several forms that you must fill out and send if you are submitting your income tax return online.
 Depending on the source of income, the paperwork could change.
-The documents include:
+The Documents include:

 Forms 16, 16A, 26AS, receipts of rent for HRA, payslips, and investments made in accordance with Sections 80C, 80D, 80E, and 80G for salaried individuals.